updated on:

 Image credit: Uber Freight

 As we can see from this example, digital solutions try to fight the above-mentioned issues by any means.
-Logistics management is well suited for automatization, as little improvements in the workflow can make a big (and easily measurable) difference in the overall company performance.
+Logistics management is well-suited for automatization, as little improvements in the workflow can make a big difference in the overall business performance and overall customer satisfaction.

-Here are a few pieces of advice that we can give to those who aim to improve user experience in logistics products, such as freight management systems (FMS), tender platforms, and so on.
+Below are a few ways to improve user experience in logistics products ( freight management systems (FMS), tender platforms, etc.) and support smoother day-to-day operations, addressing the current challenges.

 Logistics have experienced all the difficulties of remote work long before the rest of the world in 2020.
-In the freight industry, managers have to organize the work of warehouses located in different states and coordinate numerous drivers that are constantly moving all around the country or a continent.
+In the freight industry, managers have to organize the work of warehousing facilities located in different states and coordinate numerous drivers that are constantly moving across complex supply chains.

 Optimise logistics solutions design